GTDae/bookbot/README.md

 How to Use
 To use Bookbot, simply run the main.py file from your terminal and provide the path to the book you want to analyse.

+Bash

+# Example usage with a book in the 'books' directory
 python3 main.py books/frankenstein.txt
 If you don't provide a file path, the programme will display a usage message to help you.

 Technologies Used
 Python 3

+VSCode

+WSL2

 Acknowledgements
-This project was completed as part of a guided learning curriculum provided by [Boot.dev](https://www.boot.dev).
+This project was completed as part of a guided learning curriculum provided by Boot.Dev.